Pre-registration rules

 You must also meet these registration requirements:

-• not currently be incarcerated for a felony.
+• not currently be imprisoned after being convicted of a crime

 Iowa pre-registration rules